-For example, you’ll often need data as soon as you arrive in a country to book a room online and then to request a Grab or Uber taxi to take you to your booking.
+For example, you’ll often need data as soon as you arrive in a country to book a hotel room for the night and then to request a Grab or Uber taxi to take you to the property.

-Having an international SIM card means that your phone is always ready to serve you, as soon as you touch down in a new country.
+Having an international SIM card means that your phone is always able to serve you when you need it most - the moment you arrive in a new country.

-Below we've rounded up 7 of the best-known international SIM card providers and compared their costs, features and benefits to help you decide which provider will suit your needs best.
+Below we've rounded up 7 of the best-known international SIM card providers for 2020.
+We've compared their costs, features and benefits to help you decide which provider will suit your needs best.

 WorldSIM offers a prepaid international SIM card that provides data, calls and SMS plans.
 It claims that the card will help you to cut roaming costs by up to 95%.